November 3, 2020

 Using Chat Techniques

-“The Chat” is one of the key tools available to educators teaching online, and one of the best tools for building dynamic, active and inclusive learning environments.
+“The Chat” is one of the key tools available to educators teaching online, and one of the best tools for building dynamic, active, and inclusive learning environments.
 You might even call it a ‘silver lining’: a small thing that works better online even if the overall context of online learning is not nearly as good as a real classroom.
 Using the chat involves asking students to respond to a question in whatever meeting platform you are using.
-It’s primary benefits are its speed, visibility and simplicity.
+Its primary benefits are its speed, visibility, and simplicity.
 Students can write without having to open a new window or toggle to a new place so they can be writing within seconds and you can bring pace and energy to your classes.

-So: a great chat allows you to build participation ratio and to surface ideas worth developing.
+So: a great chat allows you to build a participation ratio and surface ideas worth developing.
 We say “surface” because it tends not to illicit writing of depth and permanence.
 It’s a starter that leads to some other activity.

 Two Great Examples

-First, check out Shelby Daley, a 6th grade English teacher at Uncommon Schools’ Ocean Hill Collegiate:
+First, check out Shelby Daley, a 6th-grade English teacher at Uncommon Schools’ Ocean Hill Collegiate:

 Shelby is trying to surface ideas in anticipation of a further activity (reading) and to build and value active participation and deep thinking.